Hari Om

+Vishnu with his consorts Shridevi and Bhudevi, M.V.
+Dhurandhar; Hari Om is an important mantra in Vaishnavism.

-Hari Om (हरि ॐ) is a Hindu mantra.
-Similar to the sacred mantra Om, Hari Om is chanted by adherents during the beginning of auspicious activities or during meditation.
+Hari Om (हरिः ॐ) is a Hindu mantra.
+Hari Om may be chanted at the beginning of auspicious activities, before prayer or Vedic chanting, or during meditation.
 It is also employed as a greeting.

-Painting of Vishnu, surrounded by his consorts, Sridevi and Bhudevi, by M V Dhurandhar.

 Description

-Hari is an epithet of the Hindu deity Vishnu, who is the addressee of this mantra.
+Hari in Sanskrit has multiple meanings; the name is commonly employed, especially in the Vaishnav tradition, as an epithet of the Hindu deity Vishnu.
+As such, Vishnu is a common addressee of the mantra Hari Om.

-According to the Agni Purana, remembering the name of Hari is described to cause the expiation of a person who has committed a sin, and the repetition of the mantra Om is stated to offer the same result.
+According to the Agni Purana, remembering the name of Hari causes the expiation of a person who has committed a sin.
+The repetition of Om is stated to offer the same result.

-It is regarded as allowing the chanter to achieve moksha.
+The mantra is also sometimes regarded as allowing the chanter to achieve moksha.